You can submit to any 1 of the available deadlines in the year.

 Case for support

-It is mandatory to submit a case for support along with your full proposal application.
+It is mandatory to submit a case for support along with your full application.

-The list below covers specific points that you should address when writing your case for support.
+The following list covers specific points that you should address when writing your case for support.
 It also provides details of what reviewers and research board members are looking for.

-You should read the list, in conjunction with the MRC case for support general guidance (section 2.2.3).
+You should read the list in conjunction with the MRC attachments: case for support general guidance (section 2.2.3).